Are cold showers good for Fibromyalgia?

 - Do you want to know why every treatment you have tried so far hasn’t worked for you?

-- Do you want to know why the treatments that failed you, still work for others?
+- Wondered why the treatments that failed you, still work for others?

-- Do you want to know how our clients recover, when so many people trying other modalities don’t?
+- Want to know how our clients recover, when so many people trying other modalities don’t?